FESP-MGEN/Telemedicine/README.md

 # Telemedicine - Text analysis

-For more informations about the programs ckeck the Wiki page.
+For more informations on the organization and explanation of the programs ckeck the Wiki page.